gitlabform/gitlabform/docs/running.md

 gitlabform --exclude_sections group_settings,project_settings
 ```

+!!! warning

-**Warning**, the maintainers of gitlabform cannot guarantee consistent functionality when excluding and including different sections in executions of the tool, as Gitlab itself may require a specific set of operations.
+    gitlabform cannot guarantee consistent functionality when excluding and including different sections in executions of the tool, as Gitlab itself may require a specific set of operations.
 For example, provisioning of User and Group Permissions often needs to occur prior to other operations, we maintain a list within the `ProjectProcessors` and `GroupProcessors` classes in valid order of operations.